jtsage/unifi-munin-plugins/README.md

  * unifi\_xfer\_by\_uplink

  Displays transfer statistics for your network uplink (This is not robust - I have a single UFW, and it does not have a wan failover port - at a minimum, I'd need dumps from the /stat/device API point for a bunch of configurations to make this not choke if your configuration doesn't match mine.
 If you do feel the need to send, there probably is sanitzation to be done in there.)
+(Also, should the plugin run while speedtest is running, it'll report zero - by default, munin runs every 5 min, on :00, :05, etc - plan accordingly)

 ## Configuration: